 While indexes can drastically improve query performance, they come with trade-offs.
 Poorly designed or excessive indexes can lead to:

-Proper index management ensures that your database remains efficient and responsive, even as your data grows.
+Proper index management ensures that your database remains optimized, balancing read and write performance while minimizing storage overhead.

 SQL Server Management Studio (SSMS) provides a user-friendly interface for managing indexes.
 Here’s a step-by-step guide to help you get started: